-We first explored the Tunnel Arch, and then right next to it, the South Window Arch.
-Followed by that, we took the moderate trail around the South Window Arch, climbed the North Window Arch and exited through it, and back to the parking lot:
+Followed by that, we climbed back down from the South Arch, continued to the next one, and climbed the North Window Arch, after which we exited through it, and back to the parking lot:

 This section of the park took us a little over an hour, but because we didn’t make long stops, it was easy to cover all of this in such a short time.

 5) Explore Devils Garden, the trails and arches there to finish up:

 One of the last places I saw in Arches National Park was Devils Garden, where you’ll find campgrounds, a large parking lot and a beautiful loop trail to see at least 3 different arches.

-The loop trail is a few miles long, but is quite scenic to explore and the actual trail area is very flat for the most part, so it’s an easy hike to do for most people.
+The Devils Garden loop trail is a few miles long, but is quite scenic to explore and the actual trail area is very flat for the most part, so it’s an easy hike to do for most people.

 Besides the loop trail, you’ll also find a few alternative ways to cross it in parallels, which includes going in between the kinds of mountains you see to the right.